 Well, I actually thought the process was going to be more involved than it was, and I didn’t think I had the time.
 To my surprise, rolling over an IRA to Betterment only takes a few minutes.

 The most time spent is just waiting for the whole thing to finalize and process, which takes about 2-3 weeks.

 Edward Jones is a well-known investment firm and comes with awesome customer service.
 They are an established company and have been around since 1922, while Betterment was only founded in 2008.

 When I was first dabbling with investing back in 2005, my (then) boss opened and contributed $4,500 into a retirement account for each employee as a bonus.
 After a couple years, I rolled over this amount (and any earnings) to Edward Jones so I could have more control and learn about the investing process.

 As my knowledge and boldness of investing and retirement accounts grew, I opened a new Betterment account in 2011.
 I was actually one of the first people to invest with Betterment after the new startup began a national campaign to increase their customer base.

 I even got to meet their team at one of the annual Financial Blogger Conferences I attend every year, and was able to write for the blog for a short period of time.
-Since then I’ve held multiple accounts with them, including a small individual Roth account.
+Since then I’ve held multiple accounts with them, including a Roth IRA account.